cc-crack/mass/kernel inject.md

 Actually, CreateProcessW has two steps to create a process.
 It will call NtCreateProcessEx first basically it means "fork".

-It falls into the kernel via NtCreateProcessEx, if everything goes well the object manager will create an initial an ```EPROCESS``` object, prepare target process memory space and PSNotifyRoutine will be called.
+It falls into the kernel via NtCreateProcessEx, if everything goes well the object manager will create an initialed  ```EPROCESS``` object, prepare target process memory space and PSNotifyRoutine will be called.
 In step two, the main thread of target process will be created via NtCreateThread.

 Similarly, ```NtCreateThread``` in kernel responds to initial thread data struct, after that for user thread a user mode APC which routine is ```PspSystemDll.LoaderInitRoutine``` will be inserted.